amazon-science/alexa-arena/README.md

 Reasoning, Embodied Conversational AI, Imitation and Reinforcement Learning, Teachable AI and Robotic Task planning.

 This repository includes codebase to interact with the Arena executable.
 It also provides several scripts to fetch dataset, placeholder model, and other auxiliary tools.
-The Arena executable is not available in this repository.
-If you are interested to learn more about Arena or request access to the Arena executable, please contact [arena-admins@amazon.com]().
 The Arena executable is subject to a separate [license](ARENA_EXECUTABLE_LICENSE) that allows use for non-commercial purposes only.

 ---